dustboxednorth/bash-scripts/README.md

 # DBN's public bash script collection
-Some bash scripts I've made for your public consumption!
+Some bash scripts I've made for your consumption!
 Kind of skimpy as of writing, but you get the point :-)

 ## sinegen